Minkalla/quantum-safe-privacy-portal/docs/WBS_1.14_COMPLETION_CHECKLIST.md

 **Overall Implementation Success:** 100%
 **All checklist items completed successfully**
+**Security Risk Mitigation Framework implemented and validated**
-**Ready for production deployment with proper IdP configuration**
+**Ready for production deployment with proper IdP configuration and enhanced security monitoring**

+### 🔒 Security Framework Summary
+- **HybridCryptoService Integration:** ✅ Implemented with ML-KEM-768 → RSA-2048 fallback
+- **Enhanced Telemetry Logging:** ✅ Structured CRYPTO_FALLBACK_USED events with comprehensive metadata
+- **Circuit Breaker Patterns:** ✅ Integrated for PQC operation resilience
+- **Mandatory Security Checklist:** ✅ Established for future development
+- **Emergency Response Procedures:** ✅ Documented for security incident handling

 ---

-*This checklist documents the successful completion of WBS 1.14 Enterprise SSO Integration as requested by @ronakminkalla.
-All implementation requirements have been met with comprehensive testing and documentation.*
+*This checklist documents the successful completion of WBS 1.14 Enterprise SSO Integration with comprehensive Security Risk Mitigation Framework as requested by @ronakminkalla.
+All implementation requirements have been met with comprehensive testing, security enhancements, and documentation.
+The implementation includes both the original SSO integration requirements and additional security mitigation measures to address identified vulnerabilities.*